po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/12-Stu_RESTful-Routes/README.md

 * As a developer, I want to see proper HTTP status codes returned so I can be aware of any errors.

+* As a developer, I want to use `try/catch` to properly catch errors when using `async/await`.

 ## Expected Behavior

-* When there is an error with the request, the 500 status code is returned.
+* When there is no error with the request, the 200 status code is returned.

+* When there is an internal server error, the 500 status code is returned.

-* When there is an error with the syntax, the 400 status code is returned.
+* When there is an error with the request, the 400 status code is returned.

 * When a user does not exist in the database, the 404 status code is returned along with a message "No user found with this id!".

 ## Actual Behavior

-* When there is an error with the request or if the user does not exist in the database, the 200 status code is returned.
+* Whether there is an error with the request or if the user does not exist in the database, the 200 status code is returned.

 ## Steps to Reproduce the Problem